LIBERATE YOUR VOICE

-In a world filled with as much silence as there is noise, there is resplendency in hearing someone speak or sing, even when the tone of their voice may not be as pleasing to the ear as someone else’s?
+In a world filled with as much silence as noise, resplendency derives when hearing someone speak or sing, even when the tone of their voice may not be as pleasing to the ear as someone else's?

 However, what is all the more fascinating, is the distinction between a talking voice and a singing voice.
 As a singer, this remains far from unorthodox.
 My singing voice and talking voice oppose each other - they sound very different.
 Also, as pleasing as the talking voice sounds, the same cannot sentiments lack for its singing counterpart.
 It took many years to feel comfortable.
 Shyness and a general dislike for its sound overruled any other feelings.
 Ironically, since childhood, performing alongside peers at numerous music festivals and singing competitions were commonplace, and non-problematic.
 Why?
 Because it was a team effort not solely an individual one, but once solo singing became a part of life, embarrassment, negative criticisms, and on most days, shyness crept in, overruling the sublime compliments from peers and vocal teachers.
 This way of thinking obstructed progress and desire to pursue that teenage dream of becoming a famous singer grew distant.
 Other factors also contributed to this dismay, but, the most consequential of them all, is those mentioned earlier.
 Sometimes personal thoughts can authentically inhibit pursuance, especially when allowed to do so.